rugarciap/Turbo-Boost-Switcher/README.md

 Please, find additional info on [http://www.rugarciap.com/turbo-boost-switcher-for-os-x/](http://www.rugarciap.com/turbo-boost-switcher-for-os-x/)

-Support for macOS Sierra (and of course new Macbooks since the architecture has not changed)!.
-To run the app on sierra, just unzip and move the app to other folder.
+Support for macOS Sierra and High Sierra.
+To run the app on macOS Sierra (and above), due to Translocation feature introduced on macOS Sierra, just unzip and move the app to other folder before running.
 [Read more here.](http://www.rugarciap.com/2016/08/how-to-run-turbo-boost-switcher-on-macos-sierra/)

 OSX El Capitan and above Users: [Please read this](http://www.rugarciap.com/2015/11/osx-el-capitan-tbs/) and [this](http://www.rugarciap.com/faqs/)